Bread in Spain: In the Philippines

-The technology of baking bread in a kiln or oven (horno) was brought to the Philippines by the Spanish in the 16th century.
+Kiln or oven (horno) baking bread came to the Philippines from Spain in the 16th century.
 In 1625, a royal bakery was established in Intramuros.
-Aside from providing bread for Spanish settlers, it was also necessary for the production of the pan nava, a type of very hard long-lasting bread eaten by the crews of the Manila galleons, as well as sacramental bread for Spanish missionaries.
-They originally had a monopoly on bread production due to the necessity of importing wheat flour from China and Japan.
-But baking eventually spread to private households among the local aristocracy (the principalia), and finally to bakeries for the common people.
+It provided bread for Spanish settlers, pan nava, a very hard, long-lasting bread eaten by crews of Manila galleons, and sacramental bread for Spanish missionaries.
+The Spanish had a monopoly on bread production as wheat flour was imported from China and Japan.
+Baking spread to the local aristocracy's private households, and eventually to bakeries for common people.

-Though nativized over the centuries, a few staple breads of the Philippines have Spanish origins.
-These include the pan de sal (originally derived from a local Spanish-Filipino baguette-like bread called the pan de suelo), the ensaymada, and the pan de monja.
-Other breads have Spanish names but have local origins with no counterparts in Spain, like the pan de coco, the pan de regla, pan de caña, and the Spanish bread (also called "señorita bread").
+Though nativized over the centuries, a few staple breads of the Philippines have Spanish origins, including pan de sal (from Spanish-Filipino baguette-like pan de suelo), ensaymada, and pan de monja.
+Other local breads have Spanish names but no counterparts in Spain, like pan de coco, pan de regla, pan de caña, and Spanish bread (a.k.a. "señorita bread").